cyyber/web3.js/packages/web3-validator/README.md

 To see more examples of schema you can use to validate check [following file](./test/fixtures/abi_to_json_schema.ts).

-Following eth types are supported to validate.
+Following zond types are supported to validate.

 | Type  | Input As                        | Description                                                                                                                                           |
 | ----- | ------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |